liseda-lab/REx/README.md

 # REx
 Rewarding Explainability in Drug Repurposing with Knowledge Graphs

-- *UPDATE*: A PyTorch implementation is available [here](https://github.com/liseda-lab/REx_PyTorch).
+> ### For new experiments, use the PyTorch implementation A PyTorch implementation is available [here](https://github.com/liseda-lab/REx_PyTorch).
 It is a more efficient implementation of the approach described in the paper, with some improvements including a final output file with only correct paths and associated lowest common ancestors.
 The original implementation is still available in this repo for reproducibility purposes.

 - This repo provides the implementation and Supplementary Material described in this [paper](https://www.ijcai.org/proceedings/2025/0515.pdf).